Upstream#

 Note that the parameter is additionally hashed

 if the sticky_secret directive is set.
-Subsequent connections from clients that wish to use this route
+Subsequent connections from clients wishing to use this route

-must contain the identifier issued by the server in a way
+must contain the server-issued identifier in a way

 that ensures it ends up in Angie variables.
-The directive lists specific variables used for routing.
+The directive parameters specify variables for routing.

 To select the server where the incoming connection is routed,